memari-majid/LLMBS/README.md

 ## 🎯 Purpose

 This repository aims to:
-- Share knowledge about LLMs and their operational aspects
+- Share expert recommendations for LLM-related books
 - Provide concise, structured summaries of key books in the field
 - Help others learn about LLM deployment and management
 - Create a reference for practical LLM implementation strategies